-Boyle Street Education Centre's Education Plan for 2024-27.
-This plan is informed by what we heard from our students, staff members, and those who support them.
-Additional evidence was taken from the trends and issues data identified in the Annual Education Results Report.
+Boyle Street Education Centre's Education Plan for 2025-28.
+This plan is informed by what we heard from our students, staff, board members, Alberta Education, and those who support them.
+Additional evidence was taken from the trends and issues data identified in the Annual Education Results Report and Alberta Education Assurance Measures.

-This document would not exist without the advice and dedication of all staff, students, and community stakeholders.
+This document would not exist without the advice and dedication of all students, staff, board members, Alberta Education, and community stakeholders.

-The students and staff members of Boyle Street Education Centre respectfully acknowledge the school is situated on Treaty 6 territory, traditional lands of First Nations and Métis.
-We also acknowledge the Inuit, and other diverse Indigenous peoples whose ancestors have inhabited this territory for time immemorial.
+Boyle Street Education Centre respectfully acknowledges that we are situated on Treaty 6 territory, traditional lands of First Nations and Métis.
+We also acknowledge the Inuit and other diverse Indigenous peoples whose ancestors have inhabited this territory for time immemorial.